 I think I have the answer.
 We empower your Maggie’s to role model purpose and we teach them how to teach others to bring their own why to work too.

-That’s why I’ve developed The Purpose Project ‘Train the Trainer’ program.
-It’s a unique offering to compliment the book and is for skilled educators, facilitators and coaches to help guide and coach your people to purpose greatness.
+That’s why I’ve developed The Purpose Project Leadership Program.
+It’s a unique offering to compliment the book and is for leaders to help guide and coach your people to purpose greatness.
 Interested in finding out more?

 Email me at Carolyn@Carolyntate.co or call +61 412 806 950.